nyanzoo/phylactery/docs/ringbuffer.md

 - Capacity: returns the maximum number of entries the buffer can hold

 ### Configuration
-The ring buffer should be configurable for maximum size and default TTL.
+The ring buffer should be configurable for the following options:
+- **Path**: the path to the file to use for the ring buffer
+- **Size**: the maximum number of bytes the buffer can hold
+- **TTL**: the default time to live for entries in the buffer